-- (1) Except where a system is a combined system with a combination meter, all private hydrants and hose-reels must be sealed by the municipality and the seals must not, except for the purposes of opening the hydrant or using the hose when there is a fire, be broken by any person other than by the municipality in the course of servicing and testing. - (2) The consumer must give the municipality at least 48 hours notice prior to a fire extinguishing installation being serviced and tested. - (3) The cost of resealing hydrants and hose-reels shall be borne by the consumer except when the seals are broken by the municipality's officers for testing purposes.
+- (1) Except where a system is a combined system with a combination meter, all private hydrants and hose-reels must be sealed by the Municipality and the seals must not, except for the purposes of opening the hydrant or using the hose when there is a fire, be broken by any person other than by the Municipality in the course of servicing and testing. - (2) The customer must give the Municipality at least 48 hours' notice prior to a fire extinguishing installation being serviced and tested. - (3) The cost of resealing hydrants and hose-reels shall be borne by the customer except when the seals are broken by the Municipality's officers for testing purposes.

-(4) Any water consumed through a fire installation or sprinkler system shall be paid for by the consumer at the charges determined by the municipality.
+(4) Any water consumed through a fire installation or sprinkler system shall be paid for by the customer at the charges determined by the Municipality.